System properties: early evaluation

 (c) the option affects the results of system-property(), element-available(), and function-available() when executed at compile time (either in ordinary code, or in a use-when expression).
 For example, if the target edition is HE, then element-available('xsl:merge') returns false.

 There is scope for further use of this option in future, either (a) for early diagnostics if the stylesheet uses constructs that are not available on the target platform, or (b) for generating code in a different way, e.g. fallback code for streaming.

-#6 Updated by Michael Kay almost 4 years ago
+#6 Updated by Michael Kay over 4 years ago

 - Status changed from New to Resolved

 - Fix Committed on Branch 9.7, 9.8 added